jaalto/project--cygwin-cygbuild/doc/devel/README.txt

         o   Wget                            any version
         o   Python                          any version
-        o   Standard programs: ls, etc.     any version
+        o   Standard programs: ls, etc.     any version o   lndir command from Xorg packges any version

         This program runs solely with Free Software.
 It does not rely on any component of non-Free Software.